Vikas Bahl

-Vikas Bahl is an Indian filmmaker, best known for directing and scripting the comedy drama film Queen (2013).
+Vikas Bahl is an Indian filmmaker, best known for directing Chillar Party (2011), Queen (2013), Super 30 (2019), and Shaitaan (2024).

 Early life and education

-Bahl was born and brought up in Lajpat Nagar in Delhi, and his father worked with the Indian Oil Corporation.
+Bahl was born and brought up in Lajpat Nagar in Delhi, his father worked with the Indian Oil Corporation.
 After his schooling from Sardar Patel Vidyalaya and graduation from Ramjas College, Delhi, he moved to Mumbai to pursue an MBA degree from SVKM's NMIMS.

 Career

 Bahl started his career with advertising, working for several years in client servicing, before joining UTV Spotboy.
 In 2011, he started Phantom Films, along with Anurag Kashyap, Vikramaditya Motwane and Madhu Mantena.
 Over the years as a director he has worked with film directors such as Vishal Bhardwaj, Anurag Kashyap, Rajkumar Gupta and Vikramaditya Motwane.

 In 2011, Bahl made his directorial debut under UTV Spotboy alongside co-director Nitesh Tiwari with Chillar Party and won the National Film Award for Best Screenplay, with Vijay Maurya.
 The film also garnered the National Film Award for Best Children's Film.
-In 2014 came his independent directorial venture Queen, starring Kangana Ranaut, which received critical and popular acclaim.
+In 2014, he launched his independent directorial venture Queen, starring Kangana Ranaut, which received critical and popular acclaim.

 Bahl's 2015 film Shaandar, a destination wedding film, was a flop and received neutral to negative responses.
 In October 2014, he directed a short film Going Home, featuring Alia Bhatt, on women's safety, which went viral on social media.
 Bahl next directed a biopic on mathematician and IIT-JEE coach Anand Kumar called Super 30, which featured Hrithik Roshan as Kumar.

-Bahl is now reported to helm the first instalment of Tiger Shroff's recently announced action franchise, titled Ganapath - Part 1, which is scheduled to release in January 2022 and will be produced by Jackky Bhagnani under Pooja Entertainment, as well as Bahl's new production house, Good Co.
+Bahl then directed Tiger Shroff starrer Ganapath (2023), which he co-produced with Pooja Entertainment.
+It was released on 20 October 2023 to highly negative reviews.
+Bahl's direction was also received mixed to negative remarks.
+Bollywood Hungama in their review wrote "Vikas Bahl's screenplay is unexciting and direction is not up to the mark.
+To give credit its due, he has handled a few dramatic moments well."
+Saibal Chatterjee of NDTV gave 1.5/5 stars and wrote "Ganapath is painfully pea-brained pulp that makes a meal of a terribly thin storyline."
+Bhavna Agarwal of India Today gave 1.5/5 stars and wrote "'Ganapath' offers absolutely no respite.
+If you expect it to get better in the second half as Gen Z are often heard saying 'you are in delulu'."
+Hiren Kotwani of Mid-Day gave 1.5/5 stars and wrote "What makes Ganapath different from the saviour-hero films of yore is that director Bahl has tried to make it look like the desi Mad Max of sorts, albeit with unimpressive design and poor packaging".